 Change the second paragraph of 9.3.2.1 as follows:

 After the initial Beacon frame, the PC shall wait for one SIFS period, and then transmit one of the following: a data frame, a CF-Poll frame, a Data+CF-Poll frame, a management frame, or a CF-End frame.
 If the CFP is null, i.e., no traffic is buffered and no polls exist to send at the PC, a CF-End frame shall be transmitted immediately after the initial Beacon frame.
-If there are buffered non-GCR-SP group addressed MSDUs/MMPDUs, the PC shall transmit these prior to any individually addressed MSDUs/MMPDUs.
+If there are buffered group addressed MSDUs/MMPDUs that are not being delivered using the GCR-SP delivery method(#1308), the PC shall transmit these prior to any individually addressed MSDUs/MMPDUs.

 9.3.2.4 IFS